-The programme enables 12 young people per year to receive support to undertake work placements across a range of job areas, all based within Forth Valley Royal Hospital/Serco, Larbert.
+The programme enables 12 young people per year to receive support to undertake work placements across a range of job areas, usually based within Forth Valley Royal Hospital/Serco, Larbert, with more placements taking place this year within the college setting due to Covid restrictions in the hospital.
 On-site, interns will be assisted throughout by a college lecturer and a job coach, as well as hospital staff and supervisors.